Select Page

 You might also use it on exterior woodwork as a hardener for rotten areas!!
 Picture this, you’re repairing a knackered windowsill.
 You remove a load of flaky paint, dig out any patches of rot, but you need to stabilise everything before you can use exterior wood filler; Zinsser Peel Stop is the perfect product.
 Not only will it do everything you need it to, but because Peel Stop is flexible, it will also last in the great British weather.

-Peel Stop to Combat Crazing
+Using Peel Stop to Fix Crazing

 Crazing is a rather modern problem, be it matt emulsion cracking and crazing over silk, or paint crazing over caulk.
 Either way, Zinsser Peel Stop makes light work of it.
 It does a couple of things; it acts as a barrier coat between the substrate and new paint.
 It also fills any fine cracks.

-You can even use it to primedecorators caulk before painting.
+You can even use it to prime decorators caulk before painting.
 Peel Stop is a silver bullet when tackling problems like this.
 There’s nothing better.

-Bets Tools to Apply Zinsser Peel Stop
+Best Tools to Apply Zinsser Peel Stop

 I’m not going to bore you by talking about tools too much, but there is something you need to bear in mind; Because Peel Stop is so thin, you will need a long-pile roller and a paintbrush with a thick stock.